aledevv/smarcess/README.md

 - Camera      [OV5647]
 - LCD display [K-0403]
 - INSERT CABLES
-- Structure base 34x34cm height 36cm
+- Structure: base 34x34cm height 36cm

 ### Software and Dependencies
 - How to set up the environment Rasperry, camera and see if they are working...
-- Considerations about AI model that it is traine on that chess board and if someone wants to do it as well they have to re-train the model... potremmo dire come fare brevemente
+- Considerations about AI model that it is traine on that chess board and if someone wants to do it as well they have to re-train the model... potremmo dire come fare brevemente ad esempio: Every time that we train a model we do an helth check, it means that

 ## Installation